 Enter the current name and SSN of the person to whom you were married at the end of the year(s) listed on line 1.
 If the name of the person shown on that year's tax return(s) is different from the current name, enter it in parentheses after the current name.
 For example, enter "Jane Maple (formerly Jane Oak)."
 Also enter the current address and phone number if you know it.

 P.O. box.
-Enter the box number instead of the street address only if you do not know the street address.
+Enter the box number only if: